Here’s a list of our most frequently asked questions for headshot sessions.

 It is widely accepted that black is a sliming colour.
 We would tend to agree with this but the truth is ‘it depends’

-– Unfortunately, the absence of contour and shadow can also make you appear to be wider if the eye can’t discern between your arms and your body.
-If the body is not lit correctly, eyess can often be tricked into thinking your waist is the distance from elbow to elbow.
+3 – Unfortunately, the absence of contour and shadow can also make you appear to be wider if you’re not posed correctly.

-– In photography the eye is always drawn to areas of the highest contrast first, so if you want to have your headshot on a white background, wearing black will only emphasize your silhouette and in such cases, opting for a lighter colour can help to minimize your outline whilst bringing more attention to your face.
+4 – In photography the eye is always drawn to areas of the highest contrast first, so if you want to have your headshot on a white background, wearing black will only emphasise your silhouette and in such cases, opting for a lighter colour can help to minimise your outline whilst bringing more attention to your face.

-We work with peopke of all shapes and sizes so we’ll always give you personalised advice on this when preparing your for a heasdshot session.
+We work with people of all shapes and sizes so we’ll always give you personalised advice on this when preparing your for a headshot session, so its not overwhelming.

 Contrary to what you may have been told, our take on this is ‘no, you don’t need a professional headshot”

 A professional headshot for an individual is the equivalent of a logo for a brand.
-It helps you get noticed in a crowded street and shows people that you are established, care about your brand well and truly in business.
+It helps you get noticed in a crowded street and shows people that you are established, care about your brand and invested in your business or invested in yourself.

 That being said, we know a lot of businesses that manage to get by without having a logo (my gardener for instance) or by having a logo thrown together (quite badly) in Microsoft Word.